 All submissions will be rated on the following criteria:

-Cost – 30%

-The overall cost of the bussing services provided.
+Financial Bid – 30%: overall cost of the busing services provided.

+Provide a competitive bid and describe the services that will be provided in consideration of the bid.

+Describe the specific financial systems that you will establish/utilize to develop, disburse and monitor the CIMGC bus budget and control/track expenses and ensure financial accountability.
+Where, and if possible, provide a detailed overview of potential sponsorship or Value in Kind (VIK) opportunities that may provide budget relief.

+Financial Risk Management – comment on how the structure and management of the plan will minimize financial risk and ensure budget security and oversight.

 Service – 25%

-The comprehensive level of service offered based on the components outlined in section 3.2
+The comprehensive level of service offered based on the components outlined in section 3.2.

 Equipment – 25%

-The type and condition of equipment offered based on the components outlined in section 3.3
+The type and condition of equipment offered based on the components outlined in section 3.3.

 Sustainability – 10%